forestgeo/fgeo.tool/README.md

 The goal of **fgeo.tool** is to provide functions for general purposes.
 Many of its functions are used in multiple other **fgeo** packages so **fgeo.tool** acts as a central repository of code.
-In particular, the funtions hosted here depend on a relatively large number of external packages.
+In particular, the packages.
 For general porpose functions with no expternal dependency see [**fgeo.base**](https://forestgeo.github.io/fgeo.base/).